-What goes with breakfast strata?
+What goes with sausage casserole?

-However, if you are looking to serve this sausage breakfast strata as a part of a breakfast spread, here are a few serving suggestions to round out this meal!
+However, if you are looking to serve this sausage strata as a part of a breakfast spread, here are a few serving suggestions to round out this meal!

-What to serve with a breakfast strata?
+What to serve with a breakfast casserole

 - Fresh fruit

 - Breakfast potatoes: hash browns, cubed breakfast potatoes, potato patties, roasted potatoes